tariqshaban/forum-data-scraper/README.md

 Project Structure
 ------------

     ├── README.md                   <- The top-level README for developers using this project.
     │
     ├── helpers
-    │   ├── date_time_handler     <- Set of static methods that aid some time manipulations
+    │   ├── date_time_handler       <- Set of static methods that aid some time manipulations.
-    │   └── progress_handler      <- Set of static methods that aid some progress manipulations
+    │   └── progress_handler        <- Set of static methods that aid some progress manipulations.
     │
+    ├── images                      <- Storing readme image files.
+    │
     ├── providers
-    │   ├── plots_provider        <- Static methods which perform the plotting functionality
+    │   ├── plots_provider          <- Static methods which perform the plotting functionality.
-    │   └── forum_scraper         <- Static methods which perform the scraping functionality
+    │   └── forum_scraper           <- Static methods which perform the scraping functionality.
     │
+    ├── cached_threads.csv          <- Storing cached threads from a previous state.
+    │
+    ├── cached_threads_details.csv  <- Storing cached thread's details from a previous state.
+    │
-    └── main                      <- Acts as a sandbox for methods invocation
+    └── main                        <- Acts as a sandbox for methods invocation.

 Report / Findings
 ------------